Celshade/CelSwap/README.md

 ## Program Configuration
 Once the above requirements are installed, you'll need to update the \
-`config.json`in the CelSwap root directory with correct directory that \
+`config.json` file (found in the CelSwap root directory) with the correct \
-contains your `bundlr` installation.
+directory that contains your `bundlr` installation.

 i.e.